xiaxx244/academic-kickstart/content/authors/admin/_index.md

   url: "https://www.cs.cornell.edu/"

 # Short bio (displayed in user profile at end of posts)
 bio: I have just earned my Bachelor of Science in Computer Science and Mathematics in University of Minnesota, Twin Cities.
-My research interests lie in the development and application of computer vision, natural language processing techniques in robotics.
+My research interests lie in the development and application of computer vision in robotics, human-robot interaction and reinforcement learning.
 I will join Cornell University as a PhD student starting Fall 2019!

 interests:
+- Robotics perception
 - Compurter Vision
+- Human-robot Interaction
-- Robotics perception
+- Reinforcement learning

 education:
   courses: